 The Greeks esteemed beauty, they valued the beauty of youth, of beauty in a person or a god, as beauty was a sign of perfection (Lister, 1973).

-Arcadia, located in the central Peloponnese, is a wild and mountainous region that, according to legend was peopled by nymphs and satyrs, shepherds and herdsmen, living and loving in a life of innocent simplicity (Hunter, 1985).
+Arcadia, located in the central Peloponnese in southern Greece, is a wild and mountainous region that, according to legend was peopled by nymphs and satyrs, shepherds and herdsmen, living and loving in a life of innocent simplicity (Hunter, 1985).
 Contrary to contemporary usage in which Arcadia conveys an idealized rural environment – the Shorter Oxford defines it as the ideal region of rural felicity; ideally rural or rustic – the real Arcadia was a difficult area from which to wrest a living.
 With mountains rising above 2000 meters, the climate was cool and because of the hardness of life, music was introduced out of necessity to tame and soften the hardness of the soul through education (Polybius, quoted by Glacken, 1967).
 Pan, the patron saint of pastoral poets and the god of idealized wild nature, had his abode in Arcadia.

 The Grecian Golden Age and Arcadia have parallels in the Judeo-Christian doctrine of paradise and also relate closely to the creation of gardens and parks.
 During the first Christian millennium, theologians reconciled the Christian Eden with the Arcadian Golden Age (Shepard, 1967).
 The Garden of Eden, from which God banished Adam and Eve, can be seen also as a picture of a former Golden Age: